 - 3 tbsp softened unsalted butter

 - In a saucepan, add the tangzhong ingredients and cook, continuing to stir over low heat until a paste forms.
-Should be thick and you will be able to pick all of it up with a spoon.
+Should be thick and you will be able to pick all of it up with a spoon.2 tbsp flour, 2 tbsp water, 4½ tbsp milk

 - Allow your dough to proof in a bowl, covered with plastic wrap for 1.5 hours or until doubled in size.

 - Portion the dough into 75g pieces and place into a 9 inch cake pan giving them 1cm of space.
-Allow it to rest another 45 minutes.
+When shaping, you want to make sure to form surface tension on the dough balls to make sure they come out looking smooth.
+Allow it to rest another 1 hour

 - Brush with egg wash which is just 1 beaten egg and bake in the oven at 350F for 20 minutes.